-Emma Purshouse was born in Wolverhampton, and is a freelance writer and performance poet.
+Emma Purshouse was born in Wolverhampton, and is a freelance writer, novelist and performance poet.

 She is a poetry slam champion and performs regularly at spoken word nights far and wide.
 Her appearances include, The Cheltenham Literature Festival, Ledbury Poetry Festival, Much Wenlock Poetry Festival, Shambala, Womad, Latitude and Solfest.
 She has supported the likes of John Hegley, Holly McNish and Carol Ann Duffy.